rainjs/rainjs/doc/source/server/logging_guidelines.rst

 a specific layout pattern in a specific file.
 The logging level is optional for each appender and inherited from the platform if it's not specified.

-As a third party developer you may want enhance the default logging settings if:
+As a third party developer you may want to enhance the default logging settings if:

 - You want to log the messages in a custom storage / format.
 - You want to change the logging level / layout / parameters for a specific appender.